Guidelines for contributors

 Notes should be single spaced, preferably in Times New Roman Font, 12 point.

-In case of email difficulties we will accept notes in hard copy format if they are received in the post by the deadline.
+In exceptional circumstances, we will accept notes in hard copy format if they are received in the post by the deadline.

 Photos are invited.
-There should be no more than four per parish so choose your best shots.
-They must have captions.
+There should be no more than four per parish so please choose your best shots.
+They must have captions, clearly marked with reference to the file number of the photograph.
 Photos should be high resolution, ideally about one megabyte in size.
-If they are to be considered for the front page they should be portrait in format and higher resolution, ideally one to two megabytes.
+If they are to be considered for the front page they should be portrait in format and the resolution should be higher, ideally one to two megabytes.

 Events in your parish

-If something newsworthy is happening in your parish, the Diocesan Communications Officer, who is also the chief news reporter and photographer, would appreciate being informed in good time.
+If something newsworthy is happening in your parish, the Diocesan Communications Officer, who is also the chief news reporter and photographer for Church Review, would appreciate being informed in good time.
 She may be able to attend and to cover the event.

 Alternatively you may like to write a short news article with accompanying pictures.
 We are glad to receive such articles and try to include them.
-This is not always possible due to limits on space in a particular issue.
+This is not always possible due to limits on space in an issue.
 Short articles have a better chance of inclusion.